 Low progesterone levels can make it extremely difficult for a woman to conceive.
 If you are pregnant, you should try to maintain healthy levels of progesterone hormone as they help carry a pregnancy to term.
-If your progesterone levels are low, your doctor will suggest various methods of treatment.
+If your progesterone levels are low, your doctor will suggest various treatment methods.
 Some of the common treatments for low progesterone during pregnancy are stated below –

 - Hormone Therapy – This is provided to expecting women to enable optimal lining of the uterus and increase the chances of carrying the baby to term.

 - The doctor may also suggest some creams and gels, which can be used topically.
-Some creams can be used vaginally too but only after consulting with the doctor.
+Some creams can be used vaginally, but only after consulting with the doctor.

-- When low progesterone levels lead to fertility issues, then the doctor might recommend suppositories.
-Vaginal suppositories are a medication inserted into the vagina with a special applicator.
-However, it should only be used if it recommended by a doctor.
+- The doctor might recommend suppositories when low progesterone levels lead to fertility issues.
+Vaginal suppositories are medication inserted into the vagina with a special applicator.
+However, it should only be used if it is recommended by a doctor.

 - Vaginal rings with hormone-releasing mechanisms may also be used.
 These release hormones at a slower pace than oral medication.

-- Oral pills like Provera can also be taken but only if they are prescribed by a doctor.
+- Oral pills like Provera can be taken only if prescribed by a doctor.